UK drone users face safety tests or fines

 Users who fail to adhere to the flight restrictions could face unlimited fines, up to five years in prison, or both.

-Owners of drones over 250g who do not register with the CAA or sit the safety test could be fined up to £1,000.
+Owners of drones over 250g, who do not register with the CAA or complete the safety test, could be fined up to £1,000.

 There were 89 accidents involving aircraft and drones in the UK in 2017 - a 25% increase on the previous year.